 Note: this review is for the non-VR version of the game.
-I’ll make a separate review for the VR version when I manage to get a PSVR
+I’ll make a separate review for the VR version at a later time

 Let me get this out the way already: Resident Evil VII is the best Resident Evil game since 4, and pretty much the best horror-centered one ever since the good ol’ Code Veronica back in the Dreamcast days.
 It manages to bring back elements from the classic RE games (such as mansions, limited resources, etc) as well as being ballsy enough to experiment with some new elements in the series, such as the debut of a first-person view.
 Such mixture resulted in an excellent game and a great return to form for a franchise, albeit with a few irritating flaws.
 Let’s talk about it, shall we?